onegronm/general-tree/README.md

 }
 ```

-5. Create a concrete factory in the factory.concrete package.
-This factory will contain the builder where the different strategies are determined.
+5. Create a concrete factory in the factory.concrete namespace.
+This factory will contain the builder where the different strategies are declared.
 The builder within the factory method will return the abstract tree upon calling build().
-You may use any of the existing strategies or code new ones.
+You may use any of the existing strategies or make new ones.
 ```java
 public class EntityTreeFactory : GeneralTreeFactory
 {